ark_helm_charts

 ZooKeeper

-ZooKeeper can get very hefty, very quickly.
-It’s generally not recommended (or necessary!) to have very many nodes.
-In general, for medium-large environments you will rarely need more than 3 or 5 nodes.
+ZooKeeper can get very heavy, very quickly.
+It’s generally not recommended (or necessary!) to have very many replicas.
+In general, for medium-large environments you will rarely need more than 3 or 5 replicas.
 For super-large environments you may need 7 or even 9.
-However, once you start going with that large number of nodes, synchronization overhead needs to be accounted for, and more sophisticated configuration and data partitioning is required in order for ZooKeeper to function efficiently.
+However, once you start going with that large number of replicas, synchronization overhead needs to be accounted for, and more sophisticated configuration and data partitioning is required in order for ZooKeeper to function efficiently.
 Thus, if you find yourself requiring something that large, it’s generally a better idea to find a hosted solution that will better cover your needs.
-That said, this chart allows (for testing purposes) up to 255 nodes to be configured for ZooKeeper, which is the maximum allowed for a cluster.
+That said, this chart allows (for testing purposes) up to 255 replicas to be configured for ZooKeeper, which is the maximum allowed for a cluster.

-Similarly, the number of nodes will dictate the number of acceptable failures before the cluster is deemed inoperable, and taken offline by the K8s Cluster.
-This is governed by a PodDisruptionBudget object which will allow up to half - 1 nodes to go offline and still keeping the cluster operational.
-So, for instance, if you deploy a 5 node cluster, you can “lose” (i.e. experience crashes) up to 2 nodes before the cluster becomes inoperable.
-This math comes directly from ZooKeeper’s requirements to always have at least half of your nodes available.
+Similarly, the number of replicas will dictate the number of acceptable failures before the cluster is deemed inoperable, and taken offline by the K8s Cluster.
+This is governed by a PodDisruptionBudget object which will allow up to half - 1 replicas to go offline and still keeping the cluster operational.
+So, for instance, if you deploy a 5 replica cluster, you can “lose” (i.e. experience crashes) up to 2 replicas before the cluster becomes inoperable.
+This math comes directly from ZooKeeper’s requirements to always have at least half of your replicas available.

 This configuration is done automatically as part of the clustering scenario.